Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

     19:06:56:984 cr-s: Share ended.
 0 min 1 sec 21 msec
     19:06:57:035 cr-s: Connection with peer: 127.0.0.1:43648 ended

-* To manually confirm that the file was shared correctly, enter ``ls`` in the CLI session pointing to the ``/opt/VIN/outputs`` folder directory.
+* To manually confirm that the file was shared correctly, enter ``ls`` in a terminal window pointing to the ``/opt/VIN/outputs`` folder directory.
 A folder with the name of the file which was shared should be listed.
 Enter this folder (``cd <folder_name>``) and run ``ls``.
 The file which was shared will be displayed and can be inspected to ensure it was successfully shared.
 * Additionally, the cryptographic receipt for the share is stored in ``/opt/VIN/receipts/sent``, the encrypted data can be seen in ``/opt/VIN/kademlia/data/``, and the sharded data is viewable in ``/var/log/VIN/shards/``.
 Note: the number of shards is dependant on the size of the file and the parameters set in the ``chunker`` object, which is set in ``defaults.cfg`` (see :ref:`vin-configuration` for more details).

-Getting Peers Connected to a Peer
+Getting the Peers Connected to a Peer
 """"""""""""""""""""""""""""""""""""""""

-In the *VIN™ CLI* session run ``getPeers`` to generate a list of all peers connected to a bootstrap node.
+In the *VIN™ CLI* terminal window run ``getPeers`` to generate a list of all peers connected to a particular peer; in this example the ``sender`` peer.
 The result will be an output similar to the one displayed in the figure below.

 .. admonition:: Successful GetPeers Output
   :class: admonition-vin-run